• All flights include a ground briefing and are carried out by a BGA qualified instructor

 • Lengths of flights are weather dependent and can last longer

-• If your first flight lasts in excess of 45 mins, you may not be taken up again for a second tow, or you could take your flights as one aerotow to 4,000 ft weather permitting
+• In the event of your first flight lasting in excess of 45 mins, you may not be taken up again for a second tow, or you could take your flights as one aerotow to 4,000ft weather permitting

 • Sessions last half a day and include up to 3 flights (around 45 minutes plus of flying in total) as well as a months membership to the Gliding Club

 Going gliding at High Wycombe is sure to be an exciting day out, as this airfield near High Wycombe is very active with British Airways training schools, a helicopter and two fixed wing aero clubs all on site.
 There's always lots going on, so anyone with an interest in all forms of flying will delight in getting stuck in to the aviation mix here in High Wycombe.

 Officially know as Wycombe Air Park, many still call the airfield simply 'Booker', harking back to the days of RAF Booker, that was open for operations in 1941.
 Making the transition from Air Force to civilian aerodrome in the early 1960s, this High Wycombe site has grown in popularity to the busy little place it is now, with many types of aviation on offer including the gliding you'll be doing.